Make an Appointment

 Take the next step in your weight loss journey.
 Call us today at

-With gastric banding, an inflatable band is placed around the upper part of the stomach.
-The band creates a smaller stomach pouch, restricting the amount of food that can be consumed at one time.
+Gastric banding is a type of weight loss surgery, in which an inflatable band is placed around the upper part of the stomach.
+This creates a smaller stomach pouch, restricting the amount of food that can be consumed at one time.
 The band also increases the time it takes for the stomach to empty.
-As a result, patients achieve sustained weight loss by limiting food intake, reducing appetite and slowing digestion.
+As a result, you can achieve sustained weight loss by limiting your food intake, reducing your appetite and slowing your digestion.

-At the Bariatric and Metabolic Institute, we use either the REALIZE Band or the LAP-BAND for our gastric banding procedures.
-These are the safest, least traumatic and only adjustable and reversible gastric bands available in the United States.
+Bariatric and Metabolic Institute uses either the Realize Band or the Lap-Band for our gastric banding procedures.
+These are the safest, least traumatic and the only adjustable and reversible gastric bands available in the United States.

 How Gastric Banding Works

 The gastric banding procedure works by restricting the amount of food the stomach can hold by placing an adjustable band around the upper part of the stomach.

 There is no cutting or stapling needed to separate the upper stomach pouch from the lower stomach.
 Unlike stomach stapling, the gastric band can be adjusted to suit your needs.